TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/3_Challenge_3.md

 }
 {% endhighlight %}

-Explanation #
+## Explanation
 While solution #1 is very intuitive, it is not very time efficient.
 A better way to solve this is by first sorting the array.
 Here,QuickSort is used to sort the array first.
 Then using two variables, one starting from the first index of the array and second from size-1size−1 index of the array.
 If the sum of the elements on these indexes of the array is smaller than given value n, then increment index from the start else decrement index from the end until the given value n is equal to the sum.
 Store the elements on these indexes in result array and return it.

-Time Complexity #
+## Time Complexity
-Since the sorting function used in this code takes O(nlogn)O(nlogn) and the algorithm to find two numbers takes O(n) time, the overall time complexity of this code is O(nlognO(nlogn).
+Since the sorting function used in this code takes O(nlogn) and the algorithm to find two numbers takes O(n) time, the overall time complexity of this code is O(nlognO.